ArseneTogo20/CognoRise-Infotech/README.md

-# CognoRise-Infotech
+# CognoRise Infotech
-this is the intership repository at CognoRise Infotech
+this is the intership at CognoRise Infotech  repository